 This matters because myopic voters are open to abuse.
 Two issues are most important.
 First, that voter myopia allows governments to do what they like early in their term, safe in the knowledge that voters will have forgotten by the next election.
 Clearly, this would be bad news for democratic accountability: it would permit governments to pursue their own priorities and not those of their voters.
 Second, that myopic voters might not vote for the best economic managers but, instead, the best economic manipulators.
 When they control the levers of the state, parties can and do use their power to shape voters' preferences in their own favour (Dunleavy and Ward 1981).
-Voter myopia lets them do so strategically.
+Myopic voters let them do so strategically.
 They might, for example, pull out all the stops to make sure that the economy is booming come election time.
 And if this has negative consequences down the line, then so be it: voters will probably not remember anyway.
 As a result, myopic voters might expect the party to ensure strong economic growth, but be stuck with worse outcomes than if they had voted for someone else.

-Given these gaps in our understanding, most economic voting research makes do with as-hoc assumptions.
+Given these gaps in our understanding, most economic voting research makes do with ad-hoc assumptions.
 But, as different scholars make different assumptions, the time frames that they expect voters to use often vary from one project to the next.
 Consider the following examples.
 Some economic voting scholars assume that voters respond to economic change only in the year before an election (Bloom and Price 1975; Kramer 1971).
-Some, instead, that voters respond to the difference between the average economic growth in the first three quarters of the election year and the average of the entire previous year (Lewis-Beck, Nadeau, and Foucault 2013).
-But this is not all.
-Further others assume that voters respond either to simple year-on-year (Palmer and Whitten 2011; Clarke, Stewart, and Zuk 1986; Goodhart and Bhansali 1970), quarter-on-quarter (Lanoue 1987), or even month-on-month (Matthew J. Lebo and Cassino 2007) changes in the state of the economy.
+Some, instead, that voters respond to the difference between the average economic growth in the first three quarters of the election year and the average of the entire previous year (Lewis-Beck, Nadeau, and Foucault

+2013).
+Further others assume that voters respond to year-on-year (Palmer and Whitten 2011; Clarke, Stewart, and Zuk 1986; Goodhart and Bhansali 1970), quarter-on-quarter (Lanoue 1987), or even month-on-month (Matthew J. Lebo and Cassino 2007) economic change.

 My intention in this paper is to put these assumptions to rest.
 I test voter myopia by estimating how voters' support for the incumbent party responds to economic change over different periods of time.
 To do so, I rely on insights from the physical sciences: I borrow the concept of a "half-life" from pharmacology, biology, and nuclear physics.
 Like an hour, a minute, or a second, a half-life is a unit of time.
 But, unlike these familiar measures, it does not reflect a fixed interval.
 Rather, it reflects the average amount of time that it takes for some quantity to decay to half of its initial value.
-This is useful when we want to estimate how long it takes for radioactive decay to reduce the mass of a block of uranium by half or for the body's various physiological processes to remove some drug from a patient's bloodstream.
+This is useful when we want to estimate, say, how long it takes for radioactive decay to reduce the mass of a block of uranium or for the human body to remove some drug from a person's bloodstream.
 That is, to estimate the half-life of a substance.
-Here, instead, I use individual-level data from the Comparative Study of Electoral Systems Integrated Module Dataset (Quinlan et al. 2018) and aggregate-level measures GDP data from the Organisation for Economic Co-operation and Development (OECD 2021) to estimate the half-life of a parameter: the economic vote itself.
+Here, instead, I use individual-level data from the Comparative Study of Electoral Systems Integrated Module Dataset (Quinlan et al. 2018) and aggregate-level GDP data from the Organisation for Economic Co-operation and Development (OECD 2021) to estimate the half-life of a parameter: the economic vote itself.